 WiFi can untie your hands from any wire requirements, but it can cost you speed if you are far away from the router or have multiple devices on the same network.
 This results from wireless connection channels being shared between the number of devices you have connected on them.
 So, if you have multiple phones and computers connected to your home WiFi, you may experience reduced connection speed.
 In that case, consider switching to a wired connection for faster connectivity.

 I don't recommend turning off your firewall or antivirus (even temporarily), but you can check their logs to see if there is any blocked traffic that's causing constant reconnections.
 If you are confident that your firewall is the issue, turn it off at your own risk to see if it is the culprit for reduced experienced speeds.

 #7: Restart your router/modem

 This one is as simple as it sounds.
 If your router/modem is running slower because of memory leaks or other issues, an old-fashioned restart will probably help.
-Avoid using a VPN directly on your router as these devices are not powerful enough to handle encryption standards and this will directly impact your connection speed.
-Personally, I prefer to leave my router intact and instead install VPN apps on each individual device I want.
+Avoid using a VPN directly on your router as these devices are not powerful enough to handle encryption standards, which will directly impact your connection speed.
+I prefer to leave my router intact and instead install VPN apps on each device I want.

 #8: Restart your devices

-Last but not least, your computer or smartphone may be underperforming, once again due to memory leaks or other software issues that pile up over time.
-Every once in a while, you should give it a fresh start by turning it off and on.
+Lastly, your computer or smartphone may be underperforming again due to memory leaks or other software issues that pile up over time.
+You should give it a fresh start every once in a while by turning it off and on.
 Don't be surprised at this one and #7.
-Software and operating systems as still not mature enough to fix such issues by themselves, so a restart is bound to be useful oftentimes.
+Software and operating systems are still not mature enough to fix such issues, so a restart is bound to be useful often.